|

 PUBLICATIONS OF THE COCHRANE PEC

-A poster from the Cochrane PEC showing how this group contribucolloquiumtes to Cochrane review dissemination has been accepted at the Cochrane Colloquium Toronto 2020 that was unfortunately cancelled.
+A poster from the Cochrane PEC showing how this group contributes to Cochrane review dissemination has been accepted at the Cochrane Colloquium Toronto 2020 that was unfortunately cancelled.
 However, the abstract has been recently published.

-Lvovschi VE, Meyran D, Magee K, Dumouchel J, Auffret Y, Nekhili N, Beroud S, Yordanov Y, Miroux P, Trinh-duc A, Jabre P
+From systematic review to knowledge translation in emergency medicine: contribution of the Cochrane Pre-hospital and Emergency Care field Lvovschi VE, Meyran D, Magee K, Dumouchel J, Auffret Y, Nekhili N, Beroud S, Yordanov Y, Miroux P, Trinh-duc A, Jabre P

 Advances in Evidence Synthesis: special issue.
 Cochrane Database of Systematic Reviews 2020;(9 Suppl 1):6.https://doi.org/10.1002/14651858.CD202001